 Preston Cosset Kemeny, Class of 2015 and a geosciences major, has received the prestigious Hertz Fellowship of more than $250,000 to pursue graduate study.
 Kemeny is a first-year graduate student at Caltech, where he is studying geochemistry.
 His Princeton career included many international adventures in the field.

-Three Princeton University seniors Ava Hoffman, Lara Norgaard, Vidushi Sharma and Achille Tenkiang have been awarded the Henry Richardson Labouisse '26 Prize to spend one year pursuing international civic engagement projects for one year following graduation.
+Princeton University seniors Ava Hoffman, Lara Norgaard, Vidushi Sharma and Achille Tenkiang have been awarded the Henry Richardson Labouisse '26 Prize to pursue international civic engagement projects for one year following graduation.
 All four Labouisse recipients have participated in OIP's international activities while at Princeton.